-What is Rule 240?
-It's actually something that predates the Airline Deregulation Act of 1978, when the Federal Aviation Administration (FAA) required carriers with delayed or canceled flights had to transfer travelers to another carrier if the second one could get them to their final destination more quickly than the original airline.
+The FAA's Rule 240 predates the Airline Deregulation Act of 1978, when the FAA required carriers with delayed or canceled flights to transfer travelers to another carrier if the second one could get them to their final destination more quickly than the original airline.
 But it did not cover things like weather, strikes, or acts of God.

-United Airlines contract of carriage: United notes that times shown on tickets, timetables, published schedules are not guaranteed.
+According to United Airline's contract of carriage, the airline states that times shown on tickets, timetables, published schedules are not guaranteed.
 It notes the right to substitute alternate carriers or aircraft, delay or cancel flights, and alter or omit stopping places or connections shown on a traveler's ticket.
-The airline says it will promptly provide passengers the best available information on delays, cancellations, misconnections and diversions, but UA is not liable for any misstatements or other errors or omissions in connection with providing that information.

-Southwest Airlines contract of carriage: If your flight is cancelled, Southwest offers two options: get you on the next flight with available space or refund the unused part of the fare.
+In Southwest Airlines' contract of carriage, if your flight is canceled, Southwest offers two options.
+You can get on the next flight with available space or be refunded the unused part of the fare.
 The carrier notes that its flight schedules are subject to change without notice, and the times shown on schedules, tickets, and advertising are not guaranteed.